Rheannone/merch-table/tour-manager/README.md

-# 🎸 Band Merch POSThis is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# 🧡 FOLDING TABLE

-# 🎸 Merch Table
+**Road-ready POS for bands on tour.**

-A modern, offline-first Point of Sale system for band merchandise sales on tour.
-Built with Next.js 16, React 19, and Google Sheets integration.## Getting Started
+A modern, offline-first Point of Sale system for band merchandise sales.
+Built with Next.js 16, React 19, and Google Sheets integration.
+Track sales, manage inventory, stay focused on the show.## Getting Started

 ## ✨ FeaturesFirst, run the development server: